-After high school, I attended Mohawk College in Hamilton, Ontario and became a registered nurse.
+After high school, became a registered nurse.
 I moved to Sudbury, Ontario and worked on medical and surgical units until my first child was born.
 I left the profession then.
 The shift work wasn’t going to work for my family.

-My daughter was three months old when I started a commerce degree part-time at Laurentian University, Sudbury ON.
-But two children later, managing the work load was becoming difficult and I was approaching the third year of the program, which required the five courses to be taken simultaneously.
-With a husband and three children, it just wasn’t possible to continue in the program.
+My daughter was three months old when I started a commerce degree part-time at Laurentian University, Sudbury, Ontario.
+But two children later, managing the workload was becoming difficult.
+I was approaching the third year of the program, which required five courses to be taken simultaneously.
+With a self-employed husband and three children, it just wasn’t possible to continue in the program.

 I took a few years off and ran a small home-based business selling children’s books.
-That’s when I came up with the wild idea that I’d like to write.
+That’s when I came up with the wild idea that I would like to write.
 English had never been my strong suit.
 What was I thinking?

-Twice I was short-listed for the English department’s essay writing contest.
+Twice, I was short-listed for the English department’s annual essay writing contest.

 Along the way, I wrote and published short stories, winning several contests.
 I also wrote a monthly humour column for a local publication for three years.
 In 2003, I placed second in the 7th Annual Erma Bombeck Writing Competition out of 1,100 entries from 48 states and 21 countries.
 I was the only non-American to place in this contest to that point.

-From October 2012 to May 2013, I was a regular contributor to an online magazine about the Canadian mining supply industry.
-My articles appeared in CIM Magazine and Canadian Mining Magazine.
+I was a regular contributor to an online magazine about the Canadian mining supply industry — miningsupplynews.com.
+Most recently, my articles have appeared in Canadian Mining Journal, CIM Magazine and Canadian Mining Magazine.